xyfir/annotate/DOCS.md

 - **annotationSetDescription**: *string*
   - Default: `"Automatically generated 'Web Search' annotations; mostly proper nouns (characters, locations, etc).\n\nAnnotations are generated with Xyfir Annotations' item generator and [auto-annotator](https://github.com/Xyfir/auto-annotator)."`
   - The description for annotation sets.
-- **skipBookIfMatchingSetExists**: *bool*
+- **skipBookIfMatchExists**: *bool*
   - Default: `true`
   - If true, a basic search is done with the full book title and authors.
-If a set matches that search on Xyfir Annotations, the book is skipped and the set is not created.
+If a book matches that search on xyAnnotations, the book is skipped and nothing is created on xyAnnotations for that book or its content.
-- **ignoreBookIfMatchingSetExists**: *bool*
+- **ignoreBookIfMatchExists**: *bool*
   - Default: `false`
-  - Works the same as `skipBookIfMatchingSetExists` except if any sets match the book the book is also added to the ignore list.
-Takes precedence over `skipBookIfMatchingSetExists`.
+  - Works the same as `skipBookIfMatchExists` except if any books match on xyAnnotations match the local book, the book is also added to the ignore list.
+Takes precedence over `skipBookIfMatchExists`.
 - **logGenerationEvents**: *bool*
   - Default: `true`
   - Lets you know what's going on when you run one of the `generate` commands.